gjassoah/fd-conferences/content/events/2024-04-07-rep_theory_TDA_Banff.md

 +++
-title = "Workshop on Representation Theory and Topological Data Analysis" note = "In-person participation by invitation only: contact <a href="mailto:thomas.brustle@usherbrooke.ca">Thomas Brüstle</a> for online participation" date = 2024-04-07 enddate = 2024-04-12 dates = "April 7 - 12, 2024"
+title = "Workshop on Representation Theory and Topological Data Analysis" note = "In-person participation by invitation only: for online participation, contact <a href=mailto:thomas.brustle@usherbrooke.ca>Thomas Brüstle</a>" date = 2024-04-07 enddate = 2024-04-12 dates = "April 7 - 12, 2024"